UPPMAX/R-python-julia-matlab-HPC/docs/r/MLR.rst

    If you cannot access remote data-sets, change the R code as mentioned inside to use a local data-set, which has already been downloaded

+   **NOTE**: normally we would not run this on the command line, but through a batch script, but since these are short examples we will run it on the command line.

    .. tabs::

       .. tab:: UPPMAX